Fiscal pact headache to weigh on Hollande holiday

 In preparation for a negative outcome, Hollande's legal team is working on a draft constitutional clause permitting the existence of a super-law on budget targets which the president hopes could be inserted with minimal upset in parliament.

-"Hollande is traumatised by 2005.
+"Hollande is traumatized by 2005.
 He wants to avoid a big debate and a crisis in his party," said a presidential source.

 PRESSURE BUILDING